Noise Levels in Arctic, West Warwick, RI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,906 Arctic residents, or 55.0%, live above that level.
 By land area, 52.6% of Arctic is above 55 dBA.

 Average noise levels for Arctic residents, grouped by direction from the center of Arctic.
-Eastern Arctic carries the highest population-weighted average; Southern Arctic carries the lowest.
-Just 45% of residents in Southern Arctic live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Arctic.
+The highest population-weighted average is in central Arctic; the lowest is in southwestern Arctic, where just 44% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Arctic